 What does getting an apicoectomy involve?

-The dentist will make a small incision in the gum and expose the root by lifting away the gum.
+The doctor will make a small incision in the gum and expose the root by lifting away the gum.
 In some cases, a tiny fraction of the jawbone may be removed to properly expose the root.
 The edge of the root tip and any infected connective tissue will be removed using ultrasonic instruments.
 The root will be sealed using a retrofill (filling material) and the dentist will suture the gum with several stitches.

 This surgery does not require an overnight stay, and full aftercare instructions and pain medications will be provided as needed.
-After several days, the dentist will remove the stitches, and the connective tissues will fully heal several months after the procedure.
+After several days, the doctor will remove the stitches, and the connective tissues will fully heal several months after the procedure.